jparkington/Electric-Brew/README.md

 ```
 ![08 - Linear Regression Predictions vs Actual Values](<./fig/analysis/jp/08 - Linear Regression Predictions vs Actual Values.png>)

-We now have everything we need to start predictive modeling with Linear Regression, a logical step following our previous efforts in refining the dataset.
+We now have everything we need to start predictive modeling with **Linear Regression**, a logical step following our previous efforts in refining the dataset.

 The Linear Regression model, applied to this curated dataset, achieved a Coefficient of Determination (R²) of **0.677** and a Mean Squared Error (MSE) of **0.023**.
 These results indicate that the model successfully captures a substantial portion of the variance in the energy cost data.
 The R² value reflects the model's effectiveness in explaining the relationship between the selected features and energy costs, a testament to the relevance of the features identified by LASSO.
 That said, the MSE, while relatively low, suggests that there is still some prediction error, possibly due to complex, non-linear relationships in the data or other influential factors not captured by the current model.